Masterxilo/google-auth-library-token/README.md

 $env:GOOGLE_APPLICATION_CREDENTIALS=(Get-Item GOOGLE_APPLICATION_CREDENTIALS).FullName
 ```

-to point to the full path of a `GOOGLE_APPLICATION_CREDENTIALS` sometimes named `service-account-file.json` containing something like
+to point to the full path of a `GOOGLE_APPLICATION_CREDENTIALS` file sometimes named `service-account-file.json` containing something like

 ```
 {